sleighzy/openfaas-slack/README.md

 Run the below command, using the awesome [HTTPie] command-line utility as a replacement for cURL, to send a message to the Slack channel.

+**Note:** the Slack app must be added to the Slack channel, `general` based on the example above, before the command is run.
+If this is not done then you will get an error message stating
+"`Failed to send message to Slack.
+Error: not_in_channel`".

 ```sh
 echo '{ "title": "HTTPie", "body": { "text": "HTTPie is Awesome! :heart:" } }' | http POST https://gateway.mydomain.io/function/slack